Did you really click on that clickbaity title? Come on! I guess these cheesy headlines do work! Maybe I should title all my posts like Buzzfeed?

 Admission: 16 EUR.
 Get your skip-the-line tickets here.

 Tip: I highly recommend the audio tour.
 It’s given on an iPad that allows you to zoom in on paintings and artifacts, provides an overlay of what the room would have looked in the 17th and 18th centuries (even including images of what it looked like being built), and gives tons of detailed information.
 Worth every euro!

-How to get there – You can take a 25 minute shuttle or taxi from the nearby city of Bloise.
+How to get there – You can take a 25-minute shuttle (May-November) or taxi from the nearby city of Blois.

 Built into the side of a hill, this château was originally a keep (fortified tower) constructed in the 14th century for King Philip Augustus.
 When the place was acquired by a local nobleman in the early 16th century, the original keep was preserved, the rest of the structure was razed, and a fortress was erected (with a cool moat!).

 During the French Revolution, the property was confiscated by the state, and in the early 19th century, Emperor Napoleon gave it to his brother, Jérôme Bonaparte.
 In 1906, the Carvallo family (the current owners) purchased the property and poured an enormous amount of time and money into it to make it what it is today.

 However, despite the grand exterior of the castle, I found the interior lacking, and I moved through it pretty quickly.
 Other than the ornately decorated first rooms, the interior is very bland (and kind of worth skipping all together).